Verity Marketing Agency Terms of Service

 34. Governing Law and Venue

-These Terms and any Order will be governed by the laws of the State of North Carolina, without regard to conflict-
+These Terms and any Order will be governed by the laws of the State of North Carolina, without regard to conflict-of-law principles.

 35. Dispute Resolution